MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

- A report is a collection of data visualizations to help you understand how users behave.
-You can use the interactive custom report builder in engagement insights capability to combine metrics and dimensions.
-Create a report with the data you need, using the visualizations you want.
+ In addition to out-of-box reports, you can build a custom report to help you understand user behavior.
+This article explain how to visualize (or design) a chart or table with data that you specify.

 ## Create a custom report